TAlexPerkins/sarscov2_unobserved/README.md

 ### Running the model
 To re-generate the figures and quantities detailed in the main text of the manuscript, simply run script_main.R.
 The model itself can take some time to run.
-To generate results without reruning the model, skip lines 258-299 and load saved model output in line 302.
+To re-generate results without re-running the model, skip lines 258-299 and load saved model output in line 302.

 To generate results with an alternative parameterization, do the following:
 1. Input new parameterization in data/sensitivity/covid_param_estimates.csv and data/parameters.csv.
 To run just a single parameterization (i.e. no sensitivity analyses), enter just a single row in data/sensitivity/covid_param_estimates.csv.